 By creating local Birth to five plans, individual communities are forming important partnerships that are focused on innovation and alignment of program and service delivery.
 Together we can give more children a great start.

-There are 4 strategic platforms underpinning the strategy:
+4 strategic platforms underpinning the strategy:

 - Places—locations focused on early years priorities across Queensland